Healthy Homes Assessment Greenmeadows

 Greenmeadows Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Greenmeadows and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Greenmeadows and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes